 When buying a walk-in cooler or freezer, the initial cost of the walk-in is almost always the deciding factor.
 The cost to operate the walk-in is rarely considered.
-You may think all walk-ins perform about the same.
-This mistake can cost you dearly.
-You pay for the walk-in once, but if the insulation is inefficient, you will pay for that every month for the life of the walk-in.
+You may think all walk-ins perform about the same, but this mistake can cost you dearly.
+You pay for the walk-in once, but if the insulation is inefficient, you will pay much higher operating costs over the life of the walk-in.
 In the following, you will find an evaluation of two types of insulation that are being used in walk-in coolers and freezers.
-Construction Walk-in coolers are generally constructed of modular panels made of insulating material and protective skins.
+CONSTRUCTION Walk-in coolers are generally constructed of modular panels made of insulating material and protective skins.
 The protective skins can be made of metal or fiberglass.
 The purpose of the skin is to protect the insulation, which is fragile and cannot be used independently.
 The insulation is usually plastic foam material that is either injected or bonded between the metal skins.
 The insulation material provides the walk-in with resistance to heat flow, which allows the walk-in to be refrigerated and hold cold temperatures.

 Types of Insulation In the walk-in cooler and freezer business, there are two common types of plastic foam insulation, polyurethane and extruded polystyrene.
 Extruded polystyrene is not to be confused with expanded polystyrene, which is also used in walk-in coolers.
 Expanded polystyrene is white and has different structural and insulating properties.
-In this document, we will be discussing extruded polystyrene only.
-Polyurethane Polyurethane can be applied in two different ways in the construction of walk-in coolers or freezers.
-One method is to pour or inject the two part plastic foam between two sheets of metal in a mold and produce a walk-in panel.
-Another method, less frequently used, is to box pour a block of foam 4 feet x 20 feet, then cut the block to panel thickness to be laminated between two sheets of metal to form a walk-in panel.
-Extruded Polystyrene The newest insulation to be used in walk-in coolers and freezers is extruded polystyrene foam.
+EXTRUDED POLYSTYRENE The newest insulation to be used in walk-in coolers and freezers is extruded polystyrene foam.
 It has been used very successfully for years in insulating areas of high moisture exposure and high R-value requirements, including low temp warehouses, underground concrete insulation and house sheathing.
-This insulation is manufactured by extruding polystyrene plastic through an extrusion mold that creates a foam panel with the thickness, width, and any length needed to produce walkin panels.
-The insulation is planed to exact tolerances of width, thickness, and length.
+This insulation is planned to exact tolerances of width, thickness, and length.
 The finished foam is then bonded between two sheets of metal and run through an automated press to form the walk-in panels.
-What difference does it make?